We’re excited to share our top picks for March Break fun in Toronto!

 We have a Lego® maven in our crew, so this was his version of heaven on earth.
 Outside of the endless Lego play & build stations scattered throughout, the kids also loved finding their way through active zones like Ninjago City Adventure, and ending our visit on the Kingdom Quest Ride, which this mama kicked butt with the highest score of our bunch 😉.
 Our toddler and 4 year-old also really loved the Miniland® attraction.
 Our little guy is 2.5, so some of the activities were outside his age group.
 The attraction is best suited for kids 3+ years-old.

-Tip: buy your tickets in advance online not only to save upto 30%, but also to pre-book your time of arrival.
+Tip: buy your tickets in advance online not only to save some bucks, but also to pre-book your time of arrival.
 We went on a very busy day, but still got right in with our pre-arranged admission time slot.

 BONUS: this attraction is located inside one of TO’s best tourism malls – Vaughan Mills.
 So, you can get a little play and shopping done in one sha-bang!
 We added an Ice Cream pit stop too!
 I love one-stop adventures!

-Visit their Tips for Families page to make your experience as stress-less as possible!
+Have a glance their Visitors Guide page to make your experience as stress-less as possible!

 Instilling an appreciation for the arts in our kiddos is made easy by the family-friendly features of Toronto’s AGO – FREE admission for visitors 25 & under, family lounges/cafes/facilities & awe-invoking exhibits in an accessible venue!